 Current serving military personnel and emergency services employees are invited to the daytime events, with the evening sessions open to everyone.
 This is the second ‘On Track’ event, the first was held before the Covid pandemic, and there has been much demand to hold another!

-Rosanna Dean, Events Manager at The Tank Museum, said: “We will have a number of exhibitors and expert speakers leading sessions.
+Rosanna Dean, Visitor Experience General Manager at The Tank Museum, said: “We will have a number of exhibitors and expert speakers leading sessions.
 We are holding it to mark World Mental Health Day which is on the 10th.

 “The objective is to help reduce stigma about mental health issues among the military and emergency services, provide a safe space for people to speak in and offer help and advice.

 “We will be hearing from individuals who have stories to tell that might help and inspire others.
 We will also be exploring the benefits of nutrition, mindfulness and physical fitness for good mental health.

 “Following our first On Track event in 2019 we had a lot of positive feedback, but we couldn’t hold one last year because of the pandemic.